-The 3DM-GX5-45 runs a loosely-coupled Extended Kalman Filter.
-In a loosely-coupled filter, the inertial sensors in the IMU are used to propagate the state estimation at a high rate (500 Hz); whereas the GNSS position and velocity measurements are used to periodically correct the state (4 Hz.)
+The 3DM-GX5-45 runs a loosely- coupled Extended Kalman Filter.
+In a loosely- coupled filter, the inertial sensors in the IMU are used to propagate the state estimation at a high rate (500 Hz); whereas the GNSS position and velocity measurements are used to periodically correct the state (4 Hz.)
 This form of Kalman filter is called a sensor fusion filter as it combines similar information from multiple sources in a complementary way.
 This combination takes into account the statistical properties of the sensors used, providing a better estimate of the true state than either system individually.
-The 3DM-GX5-45 has a full-state dynamics model.
+The 3DM-GX5-45 has a full- state dynamics model.
 The state propagation utilizes Newton's and Euler's equations of motion with the acceleration and angular rate treated as control inputs.
-In addition to the GNSS measurement, the IMU magnetometer is available to correct heading mis-alignments which occur during periods of low dynamics.
+In addition to the GNSS measurement, the IMU magnetometer is available to correct heading mis- alignments which occur during periods of low dynamics.
 The magnetometer corrections can be disabled for applications where large, non-constant magnetic interference sources exist, which would impair their use (such as when mounting the 3DM-GX5-45 on a gimbal close to the frame of a ground vehicle).

-The Kalman filter estimates the full states of position, velocity, attitude, and sensor parameters for a total of 34 states: 3 position, 3 velocity, 4 attitude (quaternion), 3 accel bias, 3 gyro bias, 3 accel scale factor, 3 gyro scale factor, 9 magnetometer, and 3 GNSS antenna offset error states.
-The bias states are estimated in order to compensate for the time-varying biases inherent in MEMS inertial sensors, which are the largest error sources for these devices.
-The bias states are subtracted from the gyroscope and accelerometer inputs, thus providing more accurate inertial data to the propagation stage of the filter.
-This enhances overall accuracy and is especially useful during GNSS outage conditions.
+The Kalman filter estimates the full states of position, velocity, attitude, and sensor parameters for a total of 34 states: 3 position, 3 velocity, 4 attitude (quaternion), 3 accel bias, 3 gyro bias, 3 accel scale factor, 3 gyro scale factor, 9 magnetometer, and 3 GNSS antenna offset error states. states.
+The gyro bias states are estimated to compensate for the time-varying biases inherent in MEMS gyros, which are the largest error sources for these devices.
+The magnetometer bias and scale-factor states are estimated to compensate field distortions (hard- and soft- iron errors).
+Note that only distortions that are fixed with respect to the sensor body coordinate frame of reference can be tracked.
+Tracking these errors automatically enhances the overall accuracy of the sensor and makes it easier to deploy.